 How to Apply for a Certificate

-Welcome to the central application process navigation hub for educator certification in Washington State, explaining how educators apply through the Office of Superintendent of Public Instruction.
+Welcome to the central application process navigation hub for educator certification in Washington state, explaining how educators apply through OSPI.
 To begin, review the page navigation below to identify the correct step in the application process based on your situation.

 Jump To: